aacharya23/billboard100/README.md

 and album music characteristics.
 This package features functions that allow users to perform elementary data analysis and visualization.
-The functions in the package allow users to analyze the top N songs of all time.
-The package currently contains dependencies on dplyr.
+The functions in the package allow users to analyze the top N songs of all time, visualize it and run a regression model predicting explicitness of songs based on user inputted variables.
+The package currently contains dependencies on dplyr, stats and ggplot2.

 ### Target Audience

 This package was made for anyone who find value in music stats.
-This package can easily be used for data analysis and provide actionable insights for artists, record labels, or anyone who’s interested in the Billboard Hot 100.
+This package can easily be used for data analysis and provide actionable insights on artists, albums and market popularity.

 ### Installation